Manage Report Visibility & Opt Into the Network

 When does a change to report visibility take effect?

 Changes take effect immediately within True Impact.
-Updates may take additional time to propagate to partner platforms, depending on their refresh schedules.
+Updates may take additional time to propagate to partner platforms, depending on their refresh schedules or Terms of Use for using previously shared data.

 Can I choose to share some reports with the Reporting Network and not others?